 Note: If you cannot find any plugins here, please read this article to learn how to manage your plug-ins in Ableton Live.

 Note: Ableton's Plug-ins Browser displays all available plug-ins (i.e. both instruments and effects).
 Instrument plug-ins can be differentiated from effect plug-ins by the "keyboard icon" next to the plug-in's name (see example image below).

 - Once you have located the NI plug-in instrument you want to load, drag and drop it to an empty MIDI Track.

 - FM8 is now loaded in a MIDI track.
-When loaded, the plug-in's user interface will automatically open for editing the instrument's parameters.
-To show or hide the plug-in in a floating window, press the Plug-in Edit button in the instrument's device pane (in our example, FM8).
+When loaded, the plug-in user interface will automatically open for editing the instrument's parameters.
+To show or hide the plug-in in a floating window, press the Plug-in Edit button on the instrument's device pane (in our example, FM8).